cran-task-views/Spatial/Spatial.md

     cluster detection, and supports strata.
 -   The `r pkg("smerc")` package provides statistical methods for the analysis of data areal data, with a focus on cluster detection.
--   The `r pkg("diseasemapping")` package offers the formatting of population and case data, calculation of Standardized Incidence Ratios, and fitting the BYM model using INLA.
 -   A Markov Random Field `"mrf"` effect may be added to models in the `r pkg("mgcv")` package shipped with base R, providing flexible modelling tools in a recommended package.
 -   The `r pkg("hglm")` package also provides SAR and CAR model fitting approaches.
--   Regionalization of polygon objects is provided by `r pkg("AMOEBA")`: a function to calculate spatial clusters using the Getis-Ord local statistic.
-It searches for irregular clusters (ecotopes) on a map, as does `skater()` in `r pkg("spdep")`.
 -   The `r pkg("seg")`, `r pkg("divseg")` and
     `r pkg("OasisR")` packages provide functions for measuring spatial segregation; `r pkg("OasisR")` includes Monte Carlo